gnormThe exponential power distribution, also known as the generalized

 \end{aligned}

-$$ As we’ve seen a few times before, this is a gamma CDF.
+\] As we’ve seen a few times before, this is a gamma CDF.
 Let

-$g(p; \frac{1}{\beta},
+\(g(p; \frac{1}{\beta},

-(\frac{1}{\alpha})^\beta)$ refer to the inverse CDF function for
+(\frac{1}{\alpha})^\beta)\) refer to the inverse CDF function for

-a gamma distribution with shape $\frac{1}{\beta}$ and rate $(\frac{1}{\alpha})^\beta$ evaluated at p.
-Then we can generate s as follows by drawing a value of
+a gamma distribution with shape \(\frac{1}{\beta}\) and rate \((\frac{1}{\alpha})^\beta\) evaluated at

-(\frac{1}{\alpha})^\beta)$.
+(\frac{1}{\alpha})^\beta)\).
 This is how rgnorm

 generates draws from the exponential power distribution.
 The function

-is a parametrized like rnorm
+rgnorm is a parametrized like rnorm.
+The first

-, which gives the number of draws
+argument is an integer n, which gives the number of draws

-to take, and the second through fourth arguments are values of μ, α and β.
+to take, and the second through fourth arguments are values of \(\mu\), \(\alpha\) and \(\beta\).

-Below, we give an example of using the rgnorm
+Below, we give an example of using the rgnorm to draw

-this is the standard normal CDF.
+examples - this is the standard normal CDF.

-There at least one other approach to generating exponential power random variables for any value of q.
-A uniform scale mixture representation of an exponential power distributed random variable, x, was originally given in Walker and Guttierez-Pena (1999)5 and was reprinted in Choy and Walker (2002)6.
-It can be used to generate an exponential power random variate, x, as follows:
+There at least one other approach to generating exponential power random variables for any value of \(q\).
+A uniform scale mixture representation of an exponential power distributed random variable, \(x\), was originally given in Walker and Guttierez-Pena (1999)5 and was reprinted in Choy and Walker (2002)6.
+It can be used to generate an exponential power random variate, \(x\), as follows:

 Subbotin, M. T. “On the Law of Frequency of Error.”
 Mat.
 Sb.
 31.2 (1923): 206-301.↩︎